California Consumer Privacy Act Policy

 - the purpose for collecting Personal Information about you;

-- the specific pieces of Personal Information we collected about you; and
+- the specific pieces of Personal and Sensitive Information we collected about you.

-- Request we delete Personal Information we collected from you, unless the CCPA recognizes an exception.
+- Request we delete Personal Information we collected from you, unless the CCPA provides an exception.

-We will acknowledge receipt of your request and advise you how long we expect it will take to respond if we are able to verify your identity.
+We will acknowledge receipt of your request and if we are able to verify your identity we will advise you how long we expect it will take to respond.
 Requests for specific pieces of Personal Information will require additional information to verify your identity.

 If you submit a request on behalf of another person, we may require proof of authorization and verification of identity directly from the person for whom you are submitting a request.
 In some instances, we may not be able to honor your request.
 For example, we will not honor your request if we cannot verify your identity or if we cannot verify that you have the authority to make a request on behalf of another individual.
-Additionally, we will not honor your request where an exception applies, such as where the disclosure of Personal Information would adversely affect the rights and freedoms of another consumer or where the Personal Information that we maintain about you is not subject to the CCPA’s access or deletion rights.
+Additionally, we may deny requests related to Personal Information that is exempt from CCPA Requests.
+We are required to maintain Personal Information to comply with federal and state laws, as well as legal obligations.

 We will advise you in our response if we are not able to honor your request.
 We will not provide social security numbers, driver’s license numbers or government issued identification numbers, financial account numbers, health care or medical identification numbers, account passwords or security questions and answers, or any specific pieces of information if the disclosure presents the possibility of unauthorized access that could result in identity theft or fraud or unreasonable risk to data or systems and network security.